primaeval/plugin.program.xmltv.meld/README.md

 ## plugin.program.xmltv.meld

 * Joins xmltv providers into one xmltv file.
-* Current sources are from rytec, zap, koditvepg.
+* Current sources are from rytec

 # Quick Start
 * Download busybox for your device.